 A guarantee period - If you select a guarantee period and you die within the period chosen, payments will continue for the balance of time remaining.
 Normally the guarantee period will be either 5 or 10 years.
-Remaining instalments would be paid as an income to the nominated beneficiary and would be tax free if you die before age 75 and subject to income tax at the beneficiary's marginal rate(s) if you die after age 75.
+Remaining instalments would be paid as an income to the nominated beneficiary and would be free from income tax if you die before age 75 and subject to income tax at the beneficiary's marginal rate(s) if you die after age 75.
 The longer the guarantee period, the more costly the option is.

 Annuity protection lump sum death benefit - This option allows for a return on death equal to the difference between the cost of annuity purchase and the gross income payments received.
-If you die before age 75 the payment to your beneficiaries will be tax free and if you die aged 75 or over it will be taxed at the beneficiary's own income tax rate(s).
+If you die before age 75 the payment to your beneficiaries will be free from income tax and if you die aged 75 or over it will be taxed at the beneficiary's own income tax rate(s).